biometrixtech/infrastructure/documentation/api.md

 Edits to application code should be made in the relevant codebase and committed to GitHub.
 The infrastructure script:

 ```
-deploy_lambda.py \
-    --region <region> \
-    --service <service> \
-    --environment <env> \
-    /path/to/lambda/code/folder
+deploy_lambda.py <region> <service> <environment> apigateway --no-update
 ```

 will zip the current working copy and deploy it to S3.
-The resulting .zip file can also be used to update the lambda function directly.
+Omitting `--no-update` will cause the Lambda function code to be updated with the new bundle.

 Having deployed a new zip archive, the script: